juanto121/qwop-ai/README.md

 The output was a softmax function with 5 outputs encoding the regular Q,W,O,P and the "do nothing" action.

-The results were not satisfactory, it seemed to be slowly improving the cost function but the agent struggles to find a way to get the efficient running mechanics.
+The results were not satisfactory, it samples the policy correctly but improvements do not efficiently capture running mechanics.

 Hyper params used: